 Do you plan to keep the said machine for years or is it for one-time use only?
 Some tools, such as surveying equipment, are constantly upgraded as per the latest technology and hence you should think twice before buying such equipment.
 It is worth mentioning that you can sell the device when it is no longer in use if you bought it at a discounted price.

 The key factor that makes the selection between hiring and buying easier is the cost.
 Basic tools, for example, screwdrivers, have multiple uses and are quite lighter on the cost scale.
-Thus, it makes sense to buy such equipment that will be reused often and is moderately priced.
+Thus, it makes sense to buy such equipment from an online store such as cordlessdrillhub.com which will be reused often and is moderately priced.
 However, plants and other bulky equipment are difficult to be stored and are usually not in people’s budgets.
 As per your budget, consider searching the second-hand markets, or you can just buy these at discounted prices from rental services in the UK such as Jackson & Gocher Tool Hire.
 Here it is important to mention that hiring equipment for a longer period may cost you more than the buying price.

 Storage and Maintenance Costs